craftingcity/The-Known-World/Prenotes Jan 10 24.md

 dae shim 19
 gringold 19

 We leave our heroes on the date of ...
-AF, as they ...
+AF, as they searched the tower, failed to find the *newly hidden* stairs, and decided to lean on their new connections to gain more information; they are travelling north to [[Agrandica's Savanna]] to meet with the Red Mistress